Farm to School Models

 Research studies show that kids eat

-more fruits and vegetables and are more willing to try new, healthy foods at
+more fruits and vegetables and are more willing to try new, healthy

-Farm to School programs, schools conduct student surveys, hold taste tests, and/or have Harvest of the Month
+bring awareness to Farm to School programs, schools conduct student surveys, hold taste tests, and/or have Harvest of the Month

 The U.S. Department of Agriculture provides grants